proto-ai-lab/CSE_4535_Fall_2021/project1/README.md

         self.auth.set_access_token("<access_token>", "<access_token_secret>")
         self.api = tweepy.API(self.auth, wait_on_rate_limit=True, wait_on_rate_limit_notify=True)
 ````

+## Core Creation

+Please run `indexer.py` using the command `python3 indexer.py` only once.
+It will create the Solr core for you.  **[Caution]** RUNNING this command more than once will be delete your core and create a new core.
 ## Configuration

 `config.json` is not automatically created, create config.json under `project1` directory.